-The Board would take action to extend the addendum for one year, expiring at the end of 2015.
-After 2015, measures would revert back to the FMP coastwide measures.
+The measures in section 3.2 are for state waters in 2014.
+The Board can take action to extend this the provisions in section 3.2 ad hoc regional black sea bass management for one year, with the regulations in state waters expiring at the end of 2015.
+After 2015, measures would revert back to the FMP single coastwide measures.